CynthiaVN2016/mapping-display/README.md

 There were some issues working with the pixel mappings because the mapping I made while connected to the Becton LED screens were different from when I was not connected to the screen.
 So when I was working on processing on my laptop, I read the mapping_info.txt my team and I made from task 1 to create all the colored rectangles; however, I had to shift all the rectangles about 400 pixels to the left and to the top just so I can the blocks on my screen.

+The code starts on boot on my Raspberry pi & I relied heavily on the mapping info my teammates and I gathered from task 1.

 Here are the links to my video.
 The music was unintentional, but I think it fits the vibe fine.

 Outside Displays: https://youtu.be/RkFurIRJF5U